Humans have been making music since the beginning of time. Although this sounds like a platitude, there is evidence to back this claim.

 Athletes often train with music, and several studies have shown that music can improve endurance and help us use energy more efficiently during exercise.
 In a 2012 study, cyclists who peddled along to music used 7% less oxygen than the control group, says Mic.

 A study published on Scientific Reports details that music can evoke “deeply personal, often unsolicited and emotionally-laden, thoughts and memories.”
-The National Association of Music Merchants (NAMM) Foundation mentions a study that found people who actively engaged with classical music, rather than passively listening to it, had a happier, more emotional response.
-The NAMM Foundation also cites a study that says people who are more open to experiences “are likely to feel the most chills while listening to music.”
+The National Association of Music Merchants (NAAM) Foundation mentions a study that found people who actively engaged with classical music, rather than passively listening to it, had a happier, more emotional response.
+The NAAM Foundation also cites a study that says people who are more open to experiences “are likely to feel the most chills while listening to music.”

 We feel music on such a deep emotional level that it’s hard to quantify its impact.
 Ultimately, scientific studies have confirmed that the cliches about music are true.
 It is the ultimate universal language, with the power to change the way you feel.